-- 1. iSchool and University Grading Policies Apply Many iSchool and University Academic Policies have grade implications.
-Please see iSchool and University Academic Policies below. - Careful Attention to Detail is Required One important goal of this course is to train you to become a responsible information professional.
-The work of information professionals is highly detail oriented.
-Clients professional.
+- iSchool and University Grading Policies Apply Many iSchool and University Academic Policies have grading implications.
+Please see iSchool and University Academic Policies below. - 2.
+Careful Attention to Detail is Required

+One important goal of this course is to train you to become a responsible information professional.
 The work of information professionals is highly detail oriented.
 Clients rely on information professionals to deliver a correct work product that conforms to stated requirements and best practices.